chinmaya-03/Heart-Disease-Prediction/README.md

 After providing the necessary inputs, users can click the "Predict Disease" button to get the model's prediction.
 If the prediction indicates that the person is fit and does not have any heart disease, a success message with the accuracy of the model (91.21%) is displayed.
 Otherwise, if the person is predicted to be suffering from heart disease, a relevant message is shown along with the model's accuracy.

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code for personal and commercial purposes. 📜🆓

-## Acknowledgements
-I would like to express my gratitude to the open-source community for providing invaluable resources and inspiration for this project.🌟